 By Jacob Perkins

-The Kentucky Department of Education’s (KDE) Commissioner’s Student Advisory Council met March 20 to discuss student mental health and Kentucky’s need for high-quality teachers.
+The Kentucky Department of Education’s (KDE) Commissioner’s Student Council met March 20 to discuss student mental health and Kentucky’s need for high-quality teachers.

 Damien Sweeney, KDE’s program coordinator for Comprehensive School Counseling, and Judi Vanderhaar, program consultant for the Office of Continuous Improvement and Support, spoke to the students about the importance of school counselors and the ability of school staff to recognize when a student may be struggling with mental health issues.